 The Emergency Service is staffed by an integrated team of board-certified specialists who attend to each patient’s emergency and critical care needs.
 Call 215-746-8911 or visit Ryan Hospital at 3900 Spruce Street.

 About Penn Vet

 Penn Vet serves a diverse population of animals at its two campuses, which include extensive diagnostic and research laboratories.
-Ryan Hospital in Philadelphia provides care for dogs, cats, and other domestic/companion animals, seeing nearly 33,000 patients a year.
-New Bolton Center, Penn Vet’s large-animal hospital on nearly 700 acres in rural Kennett Square, PA, cares for horses and livestock/farm animals, treating 33,000 patients each year – 4,100 in the hospital and 29,000 at farms through the Field Service.
+Ryan Hospital in Philadelphia provides care for dogs, cats, and other domestic/companion animals, handling more than 30,000 patient visits a year.
+New Bolton Center, Penn Vet’s large-animal hospital on nearly 700 acres in rural Kennett Square, PA, cares for horses and livestock/farm animals.
+The hospital handles more than 4,000 patient visits a year, while the Field Service treats nearly 37,000 patients at local farms.
 In addition, New Bolton Center’s campus includes a swine center, working dairy, and poultry unit that provide valuable research for the agriculture industry.